Databingo/aih/README.md

 ## Todo
 1. Tidy code.
 2. ~More roles such as cowriter?~
-3. ~Qdd command history recall by UP and DOWN arrow pressing~
+3. ~Add command history recall by UP and DOWN arrow pressing~
 4. Add Cursor AI Coding assentant node .code
-_.
-Waiting reflections.
+5. Waiting reflections.

 ## About Suggestions
 This is an open plan based on the idea of "Co-relation's enhancement of AI and human beings".